jonathang111/text_editor/README.md

 - Scrolling left out of bounds causes seg fault.
 - Arrow scolling "too fast" sometimes causes highlight to dissapear
 - very last char highlight is invisible.
+- Rendering lag when using another program.
+Likely a non-issue since even other editors face the same issue